 One of the best delights of Baguio is its altitude.
 Up there, we’re treated to crisp air, mountain views, and a flood of city lights.
 Perched atop a high terrain, Baguio Hillhouse celebrates all these with floor-to-ceiling windows that offer the most beautiful sceneries.

 While its surroundings are hard to beat, Baguio Hillhouse makes sure that its interiors are just as stunning.
 It boasts a rustic industrial design that makes a gorgeous contrast against the pine trees outdoors.
 The home is also equipped with a flat-screen TV, a fully functional kitchen, and a spacious roof deck.
+Book this Airbnb here.

 7. This cosy abode suitable for groups of friends

 An unstated favourite among college barkadas, Baguio Tiptop Vacation Homes is most popular among friend groups as its rooms can accommodate at least seven people at a time.
 Its affordable rates already provide comfortable and homey accommodation, along with facilities for team building and conveniences for work and play.
+Book this Airbnb here.

 Vacation rentals and Airbnb homes in Baguio for under ₱5,000